operagxoksana/rotki/README.md

 <div id="overview"></div>

 ## 📖 **Overview**
-[rotki](https://rotki.com/) is an opensource self-hosted portfolio management tool that puts privacy first.
-Unlike most competitors, which are closed-source SaaS platforms requiring you to hand over sensitive financial data, rotki keeps your data encrypted and stored locally—ensuring you stay in control.
-Our mission is to bring transparency to the crypto and financial sectors through opensource software, empowering users with a secure, self-sovereign alternative to cloud-based tracking services.
+[rotki](https://rotki.com/) is an open-source self-hosted portfolio management tool that puts privacy first.
+Unlike most competitors, which are closed-source SaaS platforms requiring you to hand over sensitive financial data, rotki keeps your data encrypted and stored locally-ensuring you stay in control.
+Our mission is to bring transparency to the crypto and financial sectors through open-source software, empowering users with a secure, self-sovereign alternative to cloud-based tracking services.

-🔹 **Why choose rotki?**
+🔹 **Why choose rotki:**
 - **Open-source & Transparent** 📖
 - **Self-hosted** 🏠
 - **Privacy-Focused** 🔒